TimothyADavis/agnonthebeach/_talks/AperitifatsunsetontheBeach(locationTBD).md

 ---
-name: Aperitif at sunset on the Beach (location TBD)
+name: Aperitif at sunset on the Beach
 categories:
   - Conference
 session_start: False
 ---
+For full details see [here](https://agnonthebeach.space/socialprogram/).